St. George, Louisiana: War of 1812

 During the War of 1812, U.S. Gen. Andrew Jackson had the mouth of Bayou Manchac filled with earth to prevent the British from using it to launch a surprise attack on New Orleans.
 In 1828, American settlers reinforced that blockage with a large earthen dam to stifle flood waters from regularly inundating their properties.
 Although it was later suggested that reconnecting the two bodies of water might actually help alleviate flooding in the area, the U.S. Army Corps of Engineers declined to.

-Historic sites

-The National Register of Historic Places includes several sites in the St. George area.
-Among them are: